 While at the Cup, Rollins got to see her future team play the UNH Wildcats, a team her Colonel coach Maud Lonergan is familar with, but that’s another story entirely.

 "I started under coach my freshman year," said Rollins.
-"She taught me everything.
-At first I was going to play hockey, because that’s what I’ve always done."

 It wasn’t necessarily a change of heart for Rollins, but a conclusion she arrived at by doing her own research into the sport, which over the years, has steadily gained in popularity worldwide.
 Of course, coach Lonergan can be persuasive, and once she introduced Rollins to the world of lacrosse, plans suddenly changed for the college-bound senior.